Job Title: Dual Diagnosis Worker

 • Annual Staff Awards

-Social Interest Group (SIG) believes good care and support improve lives.
-Our values of ambition, empowerment, transparency, and inclusivity drive everything we do.
-Our mission is to empower people who are marginalised by building powerful partnerships and creative solutions that bridge gaps in provision and aid recovery, reablement and resettlement.
+• Join an organisation with a mission to empower people who are marginalised by building powerful partnerships and creative solutions that bridge gaps in provision and aid recovery, reablement and resettlement.

 SIG is a not-for-profit organisation providing thousands of people with good-quality support and care in residential, drop-in centres, community floating support settings (including people's own homes), probation settings, and hospitals awaiting discharge.
 We do so across London, Brighton, Bedfordshire, Luton, and Kent.
 We believe in the power of well-planned, well-managed services to make a difference.
 We work with high standards and external and internal regulatory frameworks.
+Want to know how we work?
+Watch our short Theory of Change video to see how we support people towards a brighter future: Theory of Change Further details can be found on our website here: Theory of Change - Social Interest Group - Social Interest Group

 ADDITIONAL INFORMATION